 Christchurch's Millers department store and factory was designed by George Hart and opened in 1939.
 Its flat facade and horizontal window bands referenced the European Bauhaus style of the 1920s.
-Millers was the first slab construction building in New Zealand, where internal pillars and beams carry the building's load or weight, allowing for cantilevered exterior walls.
-This nocturnal view from 1939 highlights the structure's modernity.
+Millers was the first slab construction building in New Zealand.
+Internal pillars and beams carry the building's load (weight), allowing for cantilevered exterior walls.
+This night-time view from 1939 highlights the structure's modernity.
 It was sold in 1978 and became the Christchurch City Council offices.
-The building was demolished following the 2011 Christchurch earthquake.
+The building had to be demolished following the 2011 Christchurch earthquake.

 Using this item

 Permission of the Alexander Turnbull Library, National Library of New Zealand, Te Puna Mātauranga o Aotearoa, must be obtained before any re-use of this image.